 2

-I'm trying to access Amazon Simple Storage Service (Amazon S3) objects that are encrypted with AWS Key Management Service (AWS KMS).
-I get the error "Requests specifying Server Side Encryption with AWS KMS managed keys require AWS Signature Version 4".
+I tried to access Amazon Simple Storage Service (Amazon S3) objects that are encrypted with AWS Key Management Service (AWS KMS).
+I get the following error: "Requests specifying Server Side Encryption with AWS KMS managed keys require AWS Signature Version 4".

 Resolution